northbright/hashgo-cli/README.md

 # hashgo-cli

-A program to calculate hashes of files or text strings.
+A program to calculate hashes of files.

 ## Supported hash algorithms
 * CRC-32